Yash-More/EDA_Project/README.md

 # EDA_Project
-This Repository is only for EDA Projects which is Created by Yash-Mor
+This Repository is only for EDA Projects which is Created by Yash-More